You can assume that most of the beef in your supermarket contains hormone residues.

 What’s in Your Beef?

-Today’s industrialized process brings cattle to slaughter weight in just one or two years.
+Today’s beef industry process brings cattle to slaughter weight in just one or two years.
 But it reduces the nutritional value of the meat, stresses the animals, increases the risk of bacterial contamination, pollutes the environment and exposes consumers to a long list of unwanted chemicals.

 More ominous, the beef also may be infected with food-borne bacteria, including E. coli 0157:H7.
 Some experts believe this toxic E. coli evolved in cattle that were fed high-grain diets.
 Every year, hundreds of thousands of pounds of beef products are recalled.
 One of the largest recalls to date took place in October 2007 when Topps Meat company recalled 21.7 million pounds of hamburger because of potential E. coli contamination.
 The massive recall actually put the company out of business.